unified-moderation-network/hydra/EXPECTED_PAYLOADS.md

 - Topic: "cache.invalidate"
 - Payload: Cache Name

-  - Cache Name: Currently, this may only be "basalisk", other caches will be added later.
+  - Cache Name: Currently, this may only be "basilisk", other caches will be added later.

 ### Status Check